Where do preferential and non-preferential creditors rank in the creditor hierarchy?

 This move is expected to increase annual returns to HMRC by £195 million; this would be at the detriment to other unsecured creditors and floating charge holders who can expect their own returns to decrease at a similar level.

 If your company is experiencing financial distress and you are concerned how a potential liquidation could affect your creditors, contact the experts at Real Business Rescue for immediate advice and guidance.
 We can talk you through your situation and recommend the most appropriate course of action.
-With over 70 offices located across the country you are never far from expert help.
-Call today on 0800 644 6080 to arrange a free no-obligation consultation.
+With over 100 offices located across the country you are never far from expert help.